dmarts05/react-tictactoe/README.md

 # React - Tic Tac Toe

-The main goal behind this project was to create a visually pleasing Tic Tac Toe game using React and Tailwind CSS.
+The main goal behind this project was to create a visually pleasing Tic Tac Toe game using React.js and Tailwind CSS.

 ## Technologies